benrugg/AI-Render/README.md

 - [Request a Feature](https://github.com/benrugg/AI-Render/issues/new?assignees=&labels=&template=feature-request.yaml)

+## Known Limitations

+- AI Render currently only does still frames (not animations).
+Animations are planned for a future release!

 ## Share images and feedback!

 Please share images you make!
 Tweet them at [@ai_render](https://twitter.com/AI_render) or tag [@airenderblender](https://www.instagram.com/airenderblender/) on Instagram.
 On both platforms, use hashtags #airender #aiart #stableDiffusion.